IRCnet: Characteristics

 Many IRCnet servers state that "IRC is a privilege, not a right".
 That defines the characteristics of network usage ‒ users are normally not permitted to run bots and should avoid abusive behaviour.

-Servers are generally open to users from their geographic location and do not allow outside connections, however, there are few open exceptions allowing access to users not covered by any local server.
+Servers are generally open to users from their geographic locations and do not allow outside connections, however, there are a few open exceptions allowing access to users not covered by any local server.

 Strict rules are operated for shell providers regulating, limiting or banning their connections.